feilipu/NASCOM_BASIC_4.7/README.md

 By writing the address of your function into the `RST` jump table locations provided in the`RC2014_LABELS.TXT` and `YAZ180_LABELS.TXT` files you can modify the behaviour of any of the `RST` jumps, and set the address of the location for the `INT0` and `NMI` interrupts.

 Note the vector locations provided require only an address to be inserted.
 The `JP` instruction is already provided.
-For example, you can attach an `INT0` interrupt service routine by assigning its origin address `INT_00    .EQU     NULL_INT` or `INT_00    .EQU    serialInt`.
-Follow the example specification provided in `int32k.asm` for further details.
+For example, you can attach an `INT0` interrupt service routine by assigning its origin address `INT_00    .EQU     NULL_INT` or `INT_INT0    .EQU    serialInt`.
+Follow the example specifications provided in [`rc2014.asm`](https://github.com/feilipu/NASCOM_BASIC_4.7/blob/master/includes/rc2014.h#L57) or [`yaz180.h`](https://github.com/feilipu/NASCOM_BASIC_4.7/blob/master/includes/yaz180.h#L60) for further details.

 ## USR Jump Address & Parameter Access